InfuseAI/primehub/CONTRIBUTING.md

 # Contributing to PrimeHub

-Issues are PRs are welcome!
+Issues and PRs are welcome!

 # Setting up development environment